-I believe that’s our niche in the sense that Oddua Publishing is a company that specializes in author narrated titles.
+I believe that’s our niche because Oddua Publishing is a company specializing in author narrated titles.
 We believe that the essence of the work, especially

 for non-fiction titles, personal development, personal narratives, historical journalism, and sexuality – all these different realms within non-fiction, that the nuances of the writing, the humanity in writing get brought forth a lot more when the author is narrating.
 You hear their sense of humor.
 You hear their pain.
 You hear all these different things that you wouldn’t necessarily get if you had an actor narrating someone’s life story or autobiography, or you know those types of titles.

 It’s definitely something that we are committed to.
 Making sure we get out works that are in the author’s voice.
 Plus, it’s also its own niche market.
-There are many fans out there who want to hear the author’s voice and will actively search for that.
+Many fans out there want to hear the author’s voice and actively search for that.

 That’s where we come in.

 Have you read a book and had the author read it and come up with a different experience?
 When you read it, you had your interpretation, but when they presented it, it came out differently, or they emphasized something that maybe you hadn’t.

 Of course.
 I have my own wild imagination, and I am one of those people who actually does like to turn a page and consume a book that way.
 It’s always going to be different

 what you read and what you process in your own brain as you’re consuming a book.
 It’s going to be different as you listen to a book; your brain works a bit differently that way.

 Nowadays, because audiobooks are so accessible, and folks can consume them in different ways, whether it’s like blasting it through speakers or in their cars or their headphones while doing other things.
 I’m a knitter.
 So I love consuming audio content while I’m doing other things.
 Your brain will process it differently depending on whether it’s active listening or passive listening.